What Days Do You Teach?

 I teach from my home studio at Craigburn Farm (Blackwood Park), Adelaide South Australia.
-I have recently moved to this area and we are in the process of building an external sound proof studio with a waiting room and bathroom facilities to replicate my previous studio.
-This studio will be completed in 2020 and will be located at my home address at Craigburn Farm (Blackwood Park).
 Students may arrive early for lessons or stay later (if being collected by an adult or if convenient for work reasons to arrive earlier or stay later).
-I currently have a waiting area next to my existing studio.
+I currently have a small waiting space near my studio.

 How Much Do You Charge , When Do I Pay and How Long Are The Lessons?

 $50 per half hour (includes GST) / $100 per hour (includes GST).
 I do not charge a deposit.

 I accept cash, Paypal, cheques, EFT, and credit cards (card payments incur a $0.50 cent surcharge.).

 I have a mixture of students who pay per week or per term (or half term).
 I really don’t mind which method or frequency you prefer, as I understand everyone budgets differently according to their own pay schedule.

 An invoice is issued after each lesson (if payment has not been made on the day) and a receipt is emailed upon payment.

 I run the lessons in line with the school terms giving us four terms per year.
 School terms are usually ten weeks in duration with a two week break (with the exception of the six week Christmas holiday break).

 Please see the information below to view the school terms.

 Term 3: July 24-Sept 27